FrakPotatoEater69/FrakPotatoEater69/README.md

 </div>

 </br>
-- :telescope: I'm currently looking for a job as a Java developer
+- :telescope: I am currently looking for a job as a Java developer

 ---